 RAC patrol ambassador, Chris Burgess noted that when he went out to breakdowns, he would routinely check the water, coolant and oil level and often discovered that the oil was at the bottom of the dipstick and the coolant low.

-He added: "Either can have a catastrophic impact on the engine and yet it is easy for the driver to keep an eye on these and get the habit of a fortnightly check.”
+He added: "Either can have a catastrophic impact on the engine and yet it is easy for the driver to keep an eye on these and get in the habit of a fortnightly check.”

 Regular vehicle maintenance helps to keep you and others safe and extends the life of your car.
 It is also required by your car insurance cover.